Confederate Railroad Construction Plans

 Covington, Va. to White Sulphur Springs, Va.
 (West Va.)

 This 21-mile section of the Covington & Ohio RR was under construction before the war.
 Its value to the Confederacy was in its ability to better support Confederate troops operating in Western Virginia.
 The road depended on the completion of the Virginia Central RR's section between Jackson's River and Covington, provision of iron rails by the Confederate Government, and Confederate troops to operate in Western Virginia.
 Since none of these conditions were met, construction was not continued.
 The road was not incorporated before the war and was being constructed by the Virginia Board of Public Works.
 Its Chief Engineer was Charles B. Fisk.
+A proposal to complete the entire Covington & Ohio RR {an addition of some 160 miles beyond the 21 from Covington to White Sulphur Springs) was advanced in Congress in early 1864, but had no prospect for making any construction progress before the end of the war.

 NP, RD 1-14-61